 Clay Aiken Net Worth

-Clay Aiken Net Worth: Clay Aiken is an American singer-songwriter, television personality, author, activist, and politician who has a net worth of $6 million.
+Clay Aiken is an American singer-songwriter, television personality, author, activist and politician.
+Clay Aiken has a net worth of $4 million.
 Aiken is probably most famous for finishing in second place on the reality TV show "American Idol" in 2003.
 Despite not winning the competition, Clay went on to enjoy a successful musical career.
 Over the years, he has sold over 5 million albums – some of which have achieved platinum status.
 Overall, he is the fourth-highest-grossing "American Idol" contestant.

 Outside of releasing albums, Clay has embarked on several successful tours throughout the world in support of his music career.
 He has also released books, television specials, and other ventures.
 Aiken is a successful actor, having appeared in musicals and other productions.
 In addition, Clay has continued to appear on reality television over the years.
 Finally, he is now a politician who has run for Congress as a Democratic candidate.